As you might or might not know, I’m a fan of Kpop. I love pretty much anything Kpop and listen to it every single day.

 Different genres based on your liking

 What can I say?
 There’s literally RnB, rap, indie (my favourite), hip-hop, pop, chill and so much more to match your likings.
 Kpop is not just “kpop”!
 Some people might have mistaken Kpop as just pop only but if you look into it deeper, there are many more genres that you can find to match your style.
-Here’s one example that isn’t pop:

 Their music video may be weird and crazy but it’s actually authentic to watch

 Once you watch it for the first time, you might be thinking “this is actually really weird and crazy”.
 Yes, I’ve seen kpop reactions on Fine Bros React but it really does feel weird to watch it doesn’t it?
 Once you do however start getting used to watching some crazy music videos, you’ll start to feel like this is authentic.
 It’s creative, isn’t it?

 They can sing and dance at the same time

-What really amazes me is how they can sing and dance at the same time without having to huff and puff (-no, we’re not talking about the big bad wolf here.) well, having to heave into the mic when you’re out of breath.
+What really amazes me is how they can sing and dance at the same time without having to huff and puff (-no, we’re not talking about the big bad wolf here.)
+Having to heave into the mic when you’re out of breath.
 I’m not kidding, go check this video out and tell me a logic on why they’re not huffing and puffing?
-(Also this is not a lip sync btw)
+(Also this is not lip-synced btw).